Ward 4 Parkdale—High Park: History

-The ward was created in 2018 when the provincial government aligned Toronto's then-44 municipal wards with the 25 corresponding provincial and federal ridings.
+The 2018 Toronto municipal election ran from May 1, 2018, to October 22, 2018, and while underway the provincial government introduced the Better Local Government Act, 2018, S.O.
+2018, c.
+11 - Bill 5.
+The act was assented to on August 14, 2018.

+The immediate effect of this act was to eliminate all previous ward models, and replace them with a 25-ward model designed to align with the provincial and federal ridings boundaries in effect at that time.

+The timing of the boundary change was controversial, and the City of Toronto sued the province contesting the provisions' constitutionality.
+In the absence of an injunction, and with the pending threat of the province invoking the notwithstanding clause which would defeat any constitutional challenge, the election continued under the 25-ward model.

+The nomination period originally scheduled to close on July 27, 2018, was extended to September 14, 2018.
+This allowed new candidates to run, and existing candidates to either withdraw or to reassign their candidacy to a different constituency.

+In a judgment rendered October 1, 2021, the Supreme Court of Canada upheld the constitutionality of the provisions, and the 25-ward model remained in effect for the 2022 Toronto municipal election.

 The current ward is an amalgamation of the old Ward 13 (western section), the old Ward 14 (eastern section).

 2018 municipal election

 Ward 4 was first contested during the 2018 municipal election.
-Then-Ward 14 incumbent Gord Perks, who had served since 2006 was elected with 44.55 per cent of the vote.
+Then–Ward 14 incumbent councillor Gord Perks, who had served since 2006, was elected with 44.55 per cent of the vote.

 2022 municipal election

 Incumbent Gord Perks secured re-election in a competitive race against fellow progressive Chemi Lhamo.

 Geography

 Parkdale—High Park is part of the Toronto and East York community council.

 It is bounded on the west by the Humber River, and on the east by rail lines used for Metrolinx operations, Dufferin Street and Lake Shore Boulevard.
 The ward's north boundary follows the Canadian Pacific Railway track just south of St. Clair Avenue, and the south boundary is Lake Ontario.